Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - He also did it when He fed the four thousand fish and bread in the Gentile territory (Matthew 15:29-39).

 - Jesus broke bread during the last supper He had with His disciples before His death (Matthew 26:26).

-The disciples welcomed the opportunity to eat with Jesus again like old times.
+The disciples welcomed the opportunity to eat with Jesus again like in old times.

 Perhaps you’ve been fishing all night and caught nothing.
-Jesus knows what you are looking for and He knows where the fish are.
-Jesus knows if you are looking for healing, finances, a healthy marriage, a successful career, security, or peace.
+Jesus knows what you are looking for, and He knows where the fish are.
+Jesus knows if you are looking for a healing, finances, a healthy marriage, a successful career, security, or peace.